baojianzhou/graph-sto-iht/README.md

 Stochastic Iterative Hard Thresholding for Graph-structured Sparsity Optimization, ICML, 2019".

-Our code is written by Python and C11.
+Our code is written in Python and C11.
 The implementation of head and tail projection are almost directly from Dr. Ludwig's excellent code [cluster_approx](https://github.com/ludwigschmidt/cluster_approx), [graph_sparsity](https://github.com/ludwigschmidt/graph_sparsity_experiments) and [pcst_fast](https://github.com/fraenkel-lab/pcst_fast).
-The reason I used C11 to reimplement these two projections is to hope to get a little bit faster speed by using continuous memory (but the improvement is not significant at all!).
+I used C to reimplement these two projections is to get a little bit faster speed by using continuous memory (but the improvement is not significant at all!).

 ## Instructions